 In general, requirements can be categorized in three ways: business requirements, solution requirements and stakeholder requirements.

 Business requirements are the overall needs of the business for making the project happen.
-Requirements that fall into this category are more foundational, long-term needs that align with the long-term goals of the organization.
+Requirements that fall into this category are more foundational, long-term needs that support the long-term goals of the organization.
+Project management offices (PMOs) are usually in charge of making sure that projects, programs and portfolios are aligned with the strategic goals of an organization.

 Solution requirements are more product-focused and drill down a little deeper.
 They can be functional or non-functional, and they ensure that the end result of the product satisfies both what the product needs to do and what the product should do.